Ralsei-x64/osu-server-selector/README.md

  **Warning: This utility is built for Windows.
 It might work on Linux but I'm 100% certain it will not work on macOS**

 ## 🕹️ Getting Started
+You can download the script by using 'git clone' or downloading the code as a zip through github.

 This utility is rather simple, you can configure it to your liking via the `preferences.toml` file provided in the utility's folder.
 By default, you will be asked what server you want to launch osu! with.
 Leaving the field blank, the game will start normally.

 ### Requirements